mnott/dissertation-template/Content/Research Proposal/template.md

 #
 # Front Matter
 #
-showtitlepage    : "true"   # Whether you want to show the title page showparts        : "true"   # Whether you want to have parts for the Appendix showlistofs      : "true"   # Any ``ListOfs?'' showtoc          : "true"   # Table of Contents? showlot          : "true"   # List of Tables? showlof          : "true"   # List of Figures? showloe          : "true"   # List of Exhibits? showwordcount    : "true"   # Put word count in wc.tex tocdepth         : "3"      # Depth of Table of Contents (default: 2)
+showtitlepage    : "false"  # Whether you want to show the title page showparts        : "false"  # Whether you want to have parts for the Appendix showlistofs      : "false"  # Any ``ListOfs?'' showtoc          : "false"  # Table of Contents? showlot          : "false"  # List of Tables? showlof          : "false"  # List of Figures? showloe          : "false"  # List of Exhibits? showwordcount    : "false"  # Put word count in wc.tex tocdepth         : "3"      # Depth of Table of Contents (default: 2)

 #